-- If the accused student does not appear for the hearing at its scheduled time, the hearing shall proceed at the discretion of the Chair.
+- If the complainant or the respondent does not appear for the hearing at its scheduled time, the hearing shall proceed at the discretion of the Chair.

 - Strict conformity to the legal rules of evidence shall not be required at hearings.
 A finding of culpability in all matters shall be based on a preponderance of the evidence.

-The Chair shall explain the function of the hearing, verify that the accused student and the complainant are aware of the rights of a student before the hearing panel and inform the accused student and the complainant that all participants shall be asked to affirm the truthfulness of their testimony and that providing false information to the hearing panel is a violation in itself.
+The Chair shall explain the function of the hearing, verify that the respondent and the complainant are aware of the rights of a student before the hearing panel and inform the respondent and the complainant that all participants shall be asked to affirm the truthfulness of their testimony and that providing false information to the hearing panel is a violation in itself.

-The Chair shall ask whether there will be any witnesses testifying on behalf of the accused student and the complainant, advise the accused student and the complainant of the right to be present at all stages of the hearing process except deliberation, read the charges, and inform the accused student and the complainant that the hearing is being tape-recorded (in the case of a University Conduct Board).
+The Chair shall ask whether there will be any witnesses testifying on behalf of the respondent and the complainant, advise the respondent and the complainant of the right to be present at all stages of the hearing process except deliberation and read the charges.

 A Student Conduct Administrator may present the incident report, charges and, as necessary, any statement submitted on the case.
 Hearing panel members may question the Student Conduct Administrator and any witnesses called by the Student Conduct Administrator.

-The Chair shall offer the accused student the opportunity to testify or remain silent.
-If the accused student elects to testify, he/she is obligated to answer relevant questions by any member of the Hearing Panel.
-If the accused student refuses to answer any question that question and/or answer may not later be presented as grounds for any appeal.
+The Chair shall offer both the respondent and the complainant the opportunity to testify or remain silent.
+If either party elects to testify, he/she is obligated to answer relevant questions by any member of the Hearing Panel.
+If the respondent or the complainant refuses to answer any question that question and/or answer may not later be presented as grounds for any appeal.

-The accused student and the complainant may call witnesses on his or her behalf even if he or she does not testify.
+The respondent and the complainant may call witnesses on his or her behalf even if he or she does not testify.

-The accused student and the complainant have the right to question all witnesses who testify at the hearing.
+The respondent and the complainant have the right to question all witnesses who testify at the hearing.
 Questions shall be submitted to the Hearing Panel who will direct them to the witness.
-Hearing Panel members may question witnesses called by the accused student and the complainant.
+Hearing Panel members may question witnesses called by the respondent and the complainant.
 Any party to the hearing may submit questions to the Hearing Panel to be asked of the witness.

 All witnesses shall be excused from the hearing room upon completion of their testimony.
 The Chair shall advise these witnesses that they are not to discuss their testimony outside the hearing room, including during any breaks in the hearing.
+Witnesses shall be asked to affirm the truthfulness of their testimony and informed that providing false information to the hearing panel is a violation of the Student Code of Conduct.
 Witnesses shall not be allowed in the hearing room prior to their testimony.
 The members of the Hearing Panel may recall any witnesses if needed.

 Upon conclusion of all testimony the Hearing Panel shall meet in private to deliberate the matter.
-No deliberation shall be tape-recorded.
 The determination of responsibility for violations is decided by a majority vote of the Hearing Panel.
-The Hearing Panel shall relate its findings to the Dean of Students for imposition of appropriate sanctions.
+The Hearing Panel shall relate its findings to the Dean of Students or designee for imposition of appropriate sanctions.